Mathiasb17/Mathiasb17.github.io/_posts/2017-05-26-gpu-sph-fluid-solver.md

 ---

 I'm currently developping a GPU parallelized Smoothed Particle Hydrodynamics (SPH) fluid simulator.
-I used CUDA to parallelize rountines such as neighbors updating, density and internal forces computing.
+I used CUDA to parallelize routines such as neighbors updating, density and internal forces computing.

 Also I discretize solid boundaries with spheres and compute adhesion forces on fluid particles.